 If you have a sofa marked”W” or”WS,” you may have the ability to use an upholstery steam cleaner.
 Before you get excited, consult with the manufacturer’s directions for the steamer to see whether it is OK to use it on your sofa fabric.
 While,”W” and”WS” sofas may have the ability to resist water, they can not consistently take the heat.

-In addition, you will want to do a spot test on a tiny out-of-the-way part of the couch to ensure steaming won’t cause any permanent damage.
+Additionally, you will want to do a spot test on a tiny out-of-the-way region of the couch to make sure steaming won’t cause any permanent damage.

 When it comes to figuring out how to steam clean a sofa, you’re really only going to follow the manufacturer’s instructions supplied with the upholstery steamer.
 They ought to tell you what settings you will need to use.
 There are a few tricks that can make your cleaning more effective, though:

 Vacuum your couch before you start to steam clean.
 After you have steamed and the couch has fully dried, vacuum it.